AriaSalvatrice/AriaModules/README.md

     - **Yellow** - _Semitones Mode_: Transposes the signal up or down by a few semitones first, then quantizes it.
     - TODO:**Pink** - _Scale degrees Mode_: Quantizes the signal first, then transposes the signal by a specific amount of scale degrees.
 - TODO:**Sample & Hold / Track & Hold toggle**: Swaps between the two modes for the input directly below it.
 Unlit is Sample & Hold, lit is Track & Hold.
 - TODO:**Sample & Hold / Track & Hold input**: When plugged in, instead of operating continuously, the quantizer will Sample & Hold or Track & Hold the signal.
 When you're quantizing a noisy source of modulation, it's useful to send it the same gate you'd send to the envelope that will play the note in question.
-If the **CV input** is polyphonic, send it the same amount of channels.
+The Sample & Hold is not polyphonic: a monophonic gate can drive a polyphonic column.
+And remember, signals move from top to bottom through the columns: the Sample & Hold only happens after processing everything above it.
 - **Visualize**: Shows the quantized output on the piano display.
 - **Output** - The quantized signal!
 Polyphony is defined by the **CV Input**.

-The CPU usage of **Qqqq** scales with the amount of channels and columns used.
-When inputs are unplugged, or outputs are unplugged while visualization isn't enabled, then the column in question stops processing, and consumes almost no CPU.
-But if you attempt to quantize 4×16 signals at once, your CPU will burn down your house.
+While there are more lightweight quantizers available than **QQQQ** in the VCV library, you will find that Qqqq is nonetheless faster than some options with fewer features.
+The CPU usage of **QQQQ** scales proprotionally with the amount of signals quantized (whether polyphonically, or in terms of columns used).
+When the output of a column is unplugged, and visualization is not enabled, the column in question does not process input, and thus consumes almost no CPU.

 **Protip for cool kids only:** Did you know that there are a few people out there who do not use Quantizers, and instead choose to spend years to learn something called "Music Theory"?
 Those people do all their music by reading books and thinking really hard about maths!
 It's true - check out your local library for more information.